jcampb98/WeatherNode/README.md

 4. Add Simple chart for Temperatures

 This is a feature that i have implemented before for a different application but there is a chart library that i would've add to this project which is 'react-chartjs-2' to display the difference of temperatures and make the application more interactive and better.

+5. Unit testing & end to end testing

+Since this application makes use of connecting to API's and has a lot of logic to test i would've added a Unit Testing framework such as Jest that would test and allow the code to be much better and help be clean as well and Playwright would've also been great to add to test the accessibility of the website and how responsive it would be in mobile device's.